Harmful Sexual Behaviour

 Nature of Interaction: Use of force, coercion, secrecy, or all three.
 Force may be physical or social in nature.
 It may involve threats, bribes, trickery, persuasion, intimidation, or peer pressure, potentially aimed at preventing the victim from disclosing.
 Any sexual acts unwanted by recipient.
 Any sadistic quality such as humiliation or degradation.
 The victim will present as having less power and control.
 There's likely to be a disparity in age; size; status; IQ; emotional vulnerability, and so on.

 Emotional Behaviour: A range of emotional responses are associated with HSB, including: anger, rage, fear, loneliness, a lack of empathy for victims, and excitement or arousal.
 HSB may be a maladaptive coping mechanism to regulate emotional states.

 Motivation: Young people at risk of abusive behaviour may display a need to reduce negative feelings, e.g. fear, anger, loneliness, anxiety, guilt.
 They may exhibit a need for power and control.
 Other motivations could include a need to raise low self-esteem, achieve sexual gratification, or a compulsive re-enactment of their own abuse.

 Lambeth Harmful Sexual Behaviour (HSB) Forum

-Run by: the Lambeth AIM (Assessment, Intervention and Moving On) Service
+Run by: the Lambeth Harmful Sexual Behaviour Service

-Who for: Social Workers, YOT officers, CAMHS practitioners and education staff who work with young people in Lambeth
+Who for: Social Workers, YOS officers, CAMHS practitioners and education staff who work with young people in Lambeth

-Purpose: professionals discuss their work supporting a young person presenting with inappropriate or harmful sexual behaviours to inform their assessment, formulation, safety planning and interventions with young people and their families.
-This discussion is also used as a platform to discuss whether a specialist AIM assessment and intervention is needed by the AIM service.
+Purpose: The forum is well established and hosted by a friendly, specialist and experienced multi-agency team.
+Professionals discuss their work supporting a young person presenting with inappropriate or harmful sexual behaviours to inform their assessment, formulation, safety planning and interventions with young people and their families.